 The winter will soon come in full force.
 While some individuals may welcome the cold air with open arms, asthma sufferers should take extra precaution during the chilly wintery months.
 This is because according to health experts, the season change substantially intensifies asthma symptoms.
 The reason is simple: when asthmatics inhale cold air, the clash of temperatures (cold outside air and warm air in your lungs) increase the chances of experiencing a bronchospasm, a condition that contracts and narrows air passages which makes it difficult to breathe.

 That said, it’s important to point out that most vitamin-D is absorbed through the sun.
 However, in the winter months the sun is less present, and thus it’s harder to acquire the necessary vitamin-D intake.
 To get the proper daily amount, it would be best to try to get it via diet or in supplemental form and invest in a light box which can stimulate real sunlight.
 You can purchase a light box at most major retail stores.

 When trying to keep yourself warm you may want to grab a cup of steaming cup of black coffee, tea or hot chocolate.
 Health experts say caffeine can sometimes work similar to theophylline, a chemical commonly found in asthma medication.
 Regular coffee drinkers also seem to have better asthma management, according to studies.

 Light exercise is an important health benefactor, even for those who have exercise-induced asthma.
 But to make sure that you decrease your chances of having an attack, exercise indoors.
 Do not expose yourself to the cold air by running outside—find an indoor track or do mild exercises at home.
 It’s also recommended to do “winter activities” such as ice skating or playing hockey in an indoor facility.

 4. Wear Proper Winter-Wear.
-While the best way to avoid inhaling cold air is to simply stay inside, if you need to step out it’s crucial you wear the proper clothing and bundle up.
+Lastly, while the best way to avoid inhaling cold air is to simply stay inside, if you need to step out it’s crucial you wear the proper clothing and bundle up.
 This means wearing a scarf over your nose and mouth to prevent the cold, dry air from seeping in your lungs and inflaming your airways.

+This is a guest post from Jacelyn Thomas.
 She can be reached at: jacelyn.thomas @ gmail.com.